Muerr/games/mplus.md

 /use [@mouseover, exists, harm][] Cobra Shot
 ```

 This allows me to mouse over an orb, hit Cobra Shot, and that usually kills it.
-I have similar on my Demon Hunter for Chaos Strike and Demon's Bite.

 ## Grievous

 *This is a Healer affix*

 It's actually an "everyone" affix - ensure you're minimizing the damage that you take as much as you can.
-On Grievous weeks, you should probably be using your defensive cooldowns on cooldown, especially with larger problematic packs that do group-wide damage.
-If you have a mage (or *are* a mage) get food so you can eat a little to top off between pulls.
-If you have a warlock, get cookies, or go to your garrison proving grounds and get them there.
-If you have defensive or healing trinkets and azerite powers, those might be worth using as well.
-Make sure you bring healing potions (Abyssal Healing Potion in BfA Season 4).
+Use your defensive cooldowns liberally, especially with larger problematic packs that do group-wide damage.
+Get mage food, warlock healthstones (or the one from your WoD garrison proving grounds).
+If you have defensive or healing trinkets and Azerite powers, those might be worth using as well.
+Make sure you bring healing potions, too.

-And please be nice to your healers on these weeks, it can be very stressful.
+And please be nice to your healers on these weeks, it can be very stressful for them <3.

 ## Necrotic

 *This is a Tank affix*

-Your tank is going to get stacks of Necrotic, which mean they have reduced healing.
+Your tank is going to get stacks of Necrotic from melee mobs, which mean they have reduced healing.
 Use AoE slows like Hunters' Tar Trap, Shaman Earthbind Totem, and AoE stuns to help your tank kite packs when they're trying to drop stacks.

 ## Quaking

 *This is an everyone affix*

+**SPREAD OUT**

-This is pretty easy and was nerfed recently in BfA to only do damage if people overlap their circles.
-Try to stay spread out as much as possible, and be sure to stop casting when it's about to go off.
+This affix is pretty easy and was nerfed recently in BfA, but still try to stay spread out as much as possible, and be sure to stop casting when it's about to go off so you don't get locked for casting.

 There's an internal timer on Quaking that can be predicted and managed with [a WeakAura.](https://wago.io/search/quaking).